 First, to be considered for Social Security disability benefits, your disability must have lasted, or be expected to last, at least one year.
-Many herniated or bulging discs either resolve themselves within a year, or are repaired by surgery such as spinal fusion or laminectomy or discectomy, so this requirement can be tough to meet.
-(The SSA generally allots 90 to 120 days for recovery from back surgery in most cases, except for unusual situations.)
+Many herniated or bulging discs either resolve themselves within a year or are repaired and fixed by surgery (spinal fusion, laminectomy, or discectomy), so this requirement can be tough to meet.
+(Social Security generally allots 90 to 120 days for recovery from back surgery in most cases, except for unusual situations.)

-Second, the SSA requires either that your back injury is so severe that you meet the requirements of its disability "listing" on spinal disorders or that because of your age, education, and prior job skills, combined with your functional limitations, you can't be expected to do your prior work or any job.
+Second, Social Security requires either that your back injury is so severe that you meet the requirements of its disability "listing" on spinal disorders or that, because of your age, education, and prior job skills combined with your functional limitations, you can't be expected to do your prior work, or any job.

-Most patients suffering from a herniated disc don’t have the nerve compression problems required by the spinal disorders listing (or stenosis or arachnoiditis), as laid out above, so they won’t qualify under this listing.
-However, you might be able to qualify if your functional limitations (for example, you can't bend, crouch, or lift anything above 15 pounds) don't allow you to do your former job.
-In addition, your limitations combined with your age and education must mean that you can't safely adjust to less demanding work either.
-In that case, you could be granted a medical-vocational allowance to qualify for disability benefits.
+Most patients suffering from a herniated or bulging disc won't meet the demanding criteria of the listings; in fact, only 10% of claimants who are approved for benefits for musculoskeletal disorders are approved through the listings.
+The other 90% are approved through a "medical-vocational allowance."
+If your functional limitations (for example, your doctor says you can't bend, crouch, reach overhead, or lift anything above 15 pounds) don't allow you to do your former job, you have a chance at getting a medical-vocational allowance.
+But your limitations, when combined with your age and education, must be so severe that you can't safely adjust to any less demanding work either.
 If you are over 50, you have a better chance of winning a medical-vocational allowance.
 For more information, see our article on medical-vocational allowances for back conditions.

-Many people who apply for disability based on herniated disc get denied on the first application, and need to appeal to get a hearing in front of an administrative law judge.
-Your chances of winning at a hearing are increased if you're represented by a disability lawyer.
-Lawyers know a lot of strategies for winning disablity claims, and can make sure that you get a fair chance in front of a judge.
+Many people who apply for disability based on a bulging or herniated disc get denied on the first application and need to appeal to get a hearing in front of an administrative law judge.
+Even then, only about 45% of claimants win their hearings.
+Your chances of winning at a hearing are increased if you're represented by a disability lawyer: Lawyers know a lot of strategies for winning disability claims and can make sure that you get a fair chance in front of a judge.
 For information on being represented, including how lawyer fees work for disability cases, see our section on being represented by a disability lawyer.